 For us humans, we add it to food as a salad dressing or take it straight from the spoon.
 You can drink an apple cider vinegar solution by mixing it with honey and hot water.

-Apple cider vinegar can benefit your dog, cat and horse too by adding it to food and using it externally.
+Apple cider vinegar can benefit your dog, cat, and horse by adding it to food and using it externally.

 It’s beneficial in so many ways – it’s a flea repellant, antibacterial ear cleaner, a tear stain remover, constipation bothered, and an all-around superfood.
-Make sure it’s the right kind of apple cider vinegar though.
-You probably won’t find it on the supermarket shelf.
+Make sure it’s the right kind of apple cider vinegar, though.
+You probably won’t find it in the grocery stores.